High Salary Specialities: Urologist Salary

 More than half of all urology residents carry over $150,000 in debt, and more than a quarter owe over $250,000 — a significant amount of debt to have.

-With a good benefits package from your employer, you can shave off a big chunk of debt as a part of your employment contract from a health system.
+Negotiating a good benefits package from your employer, and you can shave off a big chunk of debt as a part of your employment contract from a health system.

 Our compensation specialists can help you determine how to arrange your student loans for your best financial present and future.: The Full Breakdown to Medical School Student Loans.